Tom Keen (politician)

-Charles Thomas Keen III (born April 9, 1956) is an American politician, businessman, and former military officer who served as a member of the Florida House of Representatives from January to November 2024.
-He won a January 2024 special election.
-A member of the Democratic Party, he represented the 35th district, located in central Florida, southeast of Orlando, and includes parts of the counties of Orange and Osceola.
+Charles Thomas Keen III (born April 9, 1956) is an American politician, businessman, and former military officer who serves as a City Commissioner on Orlando City Council, representing District 1.
+He previously served as a member of the Florida House of Representatives from January to November 2024, where he represented the 35th district, located in central Florida, southeast of Orlando, and also parts of Orange and Osceola counties.

 Early life and education

 Keen has a bachelor's degree from the University of Cincinnati.

 Military Service

 Keen joined the United States Navy and was designated a Naval Flight Officer after completing flight school in 1983.
 He specialized in airborne reconnaissance missions.
 Shore assignments included duty at the US Embassy in London.

 Career

 He retired from active duty as a Commander (O-5) and worked as a manager at Collins Aerospace at the time of his election to the state legislature.